Brick Flooring Cost

 Brick pavers typically cost between $0.25- $5 per brick or between $3-$11 per sq. ft.
 This does not include installation.

-If you opt for a local contractor to complete the job, expect to be charged around $6 – $8 per sq. ft. to install your brick flooring.
+If you opt for a local contractor to complete the job, expect a to be charged around $6 – $8 per sq. ft. to install your brick flooring.

 Get In Touch With Local Professionals